jackson-mumper/jackson-mumper.github.io/dsm_trees/dsm_trees.md

 **Data Sources**

-Our data sources have been acquired from (OpenStreetMap)[https://www.openstreetmap.org/#map=12/-6.8162/39.2804], a community-based mapping project and platform providing open data and emphasizing contributions of local knowledge.
-One such contribution that has been significant for developing data on Dar es Salaam is the (Ramani Huria)[https://ramanihuria.org/en/] project, which trains university students and local community members to create highly accurate maps of their localities.
+Our data sources have been acquired from [OpenStreetMap](https://www.openstreetmap.org/#map=12/-6.8162/39.2804), a community-based mapping project and platform providing open data and emphasizing contributions of local knowledge.
+One such contribution that has been significant for developing data on Dar es Salaam is the [Ramani Huria](https://ramanihuria.org/en/) project, which trains university students and local community members to create highly accurate maps of their localities.
 This initiative initially began as a project to accurately map out flood-prone areas in the city, however, it has now expanded to serve as a foundational tool for addressing different social and environmental spheres beyond resilience.
 We have used this OpenStreetMap data to collect information on flood-prone areas, trees, forests, and rivers for the purposes of our analysis.

 **Methods**